 The problem with this mindset is that voters aren’t so easily corralled and the reasons they vote are complex.
 Whatever activists might hope, voters won’t and don’t move themselves around like Tetris blocks to suit other people’s wants.

-This is not just assertion on my part – last year, here in London, we held a large, constituency based exercise – the election for a new Mayor of London – which proves it.
+This is not just assertion on my part – last year, here in London, we held a large, single-constituency based exercise – the election for a new Mayor of London – which proves it.

 As their party is typically the loudest of all advocates of electoral pacts, let’s look at the way Green party voters behaved in last year’s contest.